 Number of Fellowships, Funds, & Budget

 - One paragraph description of the proposed training opportunity and how it will enhance the trainee’s current research project (think big!).
-The introduction of new technological and experimental approaches to the research project as a consequence of the mini-sabbatica must be clearly stated.
+The introduction of new technological and/or experimental approaches to the research project as a result of the mini-sabbatical should be clearly stated.

 - Short letter from each of the two participating faculty members confirming willingness to support the proposed training.

 Questions and submissions can be sent to VI4 Senior Program Manager, email@example.com.
 The submission deadline is June 24, 2022.

 Throughout history, purely empirical approaches have proven to be successful in finding cures and prevention mechanisms against a number of diseases.
 Yet, for many of the pathogens and diseases of today, a trial-and-error approach may not be sufficient, and more “rational” strategies may be required.
 There are two major requirements for such strategies to work: (i) a deep understanding of the biological processes underlying the interactions between host organisms and disease agents, and (ii) efficient and accurate ways to manipulate these processes.
 To assist with both these tasks, computation, through its innate ability to analyze data of incredible sizes and dimensions and to uncover patterns within these data not fathomable to the human eye, has been playing an increasingly important role in many areas of biology and medicine.

 A major goal of the Program in Computational Microbiology and Immunology is to support research, educational, and strategic efforts that aim to employ the power of computation toward the development and application of innovative approaches for treatment and prevention of disease and for enhancement of human health.